mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter-04-arithmetic/item.md

-In the fourth part of [this series][series-link] of building a Python compiler and interpreter we will add support for more arithmetic operations and parenthesised expressions.
+In the 4th part of [this series][series-link] of building a Python compiler and interpreter we will add support for more arithmetic operations and parenthesised expressions.

 ===

 # Building a Python compiler and interpreter – 04 arithmetic

-This is the fourth article of the [“Building a Python compiler and interpreter” series][series-link], so make sure you've gone through the first three articles before tackling this one!
+This is the 4th article of the [“Building a Python compiler and interpreter” series][series-link], so make sure you've gone through the first three articles before tackling this one!

 The code that serves as a starting point for this article is [the tag v0.3.0 of the code in this GitHub repository](https://github.com/mathspp/building-a-python-compiler-and-interpreter/tree/v0.3.0).